AgnosticUI/agnosticui/site/docs/docs/theming.md

 ## Other Tokens

 Colors aren't the only thing that's themable in AgnosticUI.
 The various `:root` defined CSS tokens are located in `agnostic-css` package's [public/css-src](https://github.com/AgnosticUI/agnosticui/tree/master/agnostic-css/public/css-src) directory.
 These source files are, in fact, what gets concatenated and minified into the `dist/common.min.css` global CSS file we ask you to `import`.
+You should be aware that most of the `common` CSS variables are derived from proper JSON-based [Design Tokens](https://www.w3.org/community/design-tokens/) in a build process that uses [Style Dictionary](https://github.com/amzn/style-dictionary).
+Read more about the design tokens [spec here](https://design-tokens.github.io/community-group/format/).

 <div class="mbe24"></div>